Best WordPress Backup Plugins

-The biggest advantage of using BackupBuddy is that it is not a subscription based service, so there is no monthly fee.
-You can use the plugin on the number of sites mentioned in your plan.
+The biggest advantage of using BackupBuddy is that it is not a subscription-based service, so there is no monthly fee.
+So, we can use the plugin on the number of sites mentioned in your plan.
 You also get access to premium support forums, regular updates, and 1GB of cloud storage to store your backups.

 You can even use BackupBuddy to duplicate, migrate and restore websites.

 UpdraftPlus is a free WordPress backup plugin.
-It allows you to create complete backup of your WordPress site and store it on the cloud or download to your computer.
+It allows you to create a complete backup of your WordPress site and store it on the cloud or download it to your computer.

-UpdraftPlus also has a premium version with add-ons to migrate or clone site, database search and replace, and multisite support among other things.
-The premium version also gets you access to priority support.
+UpdraftPlus also has a premium version with add-ons to migrate or clone sites, database search and replace, and multisite support among other things.
+Finally, the premium version also gets you access to priority support.

-BackWPup is a free plugin that allows you to create complete WordPress backup for free and store it on the cloud (Dropbox, Amazon S3, Rackspace, etc), FTP, email, or on your computer.
+BackWPup is a free plugin that allows you to create a complete WordPress backup for free and store it on the cloud.
+So, like Dropbox, Amazon S3, Rackspace, etc), FTP, email, or on your computer.

 It is extremely easy to use and allows you to schedule automatic backups according to your site’s update frequency.

 BackupWordPress is a complete WordPress backup plugin with automatic scheduling support.
 It allows you to create different schedules for your database and files.
-The only problem is that the free version does not allow you to store your WordPress backups to a cloud storage service.
+So, the only problem is that the free version does not allow you to store your WordPress backups on a cloud storage service.

 If you want to store your backups on Dropbox, Google Drive, FTP, etc, then you will need to purchase a premium extension for it.
 The extensions are available for each service, and you can buy the one you need or the whole bundle.

 WP-DB-Backup makes it really simple to create database backups, schedule automated backups, and restore your database.
-It is also a very useful tool for users who do not have access to phpMyAdmin to backup WordPress dataabase manually.
+It is also a very useful tool for users who do not have access to phpMyAdmin to back up the WordPress database manually.

-It has recently become part of Automattic’s another product called JetPack.
+It has recently become part of Automattic’s other product called JetPack.
 You will need a JetPack subscription plan to use VaultPress.
-There are different pricing plans with different set of features.
+There are different pricing plans with different sets of features.